peterkuma/mpl2nc/README.md

 - `input` – input file or directory (mpl)
 - `output` – output file or directory (NetCDF)

+If `input` is not specified, only the correction files are converted and written to `output`.

+Currently only afterpulse correction file version 3 (SigmaMPL2013R1.0 and later) is supported.

 ## Install

 Install the required software: